 Many breakfast cereals today are made through a food processing method known as extrusion.
 This is where a set of ingredients is forced through an opening in a perforated plate or die with a certain design and is cut to a specific size.
 Some companies will promote their products for the health benefits associated with eating oat-based, high-fiber foods.
-In the United States, cereals are also often fortified with certain vitamins.
+In the United States, cereals are also often fortified with specific vitamins.

-However, a significant segment of the market is made with high sugar content and often marketed towards children by featuring a cartoon mascot and/or containing a toy or prize.
+However, a significant segment of the market is made with high sugar content and often marketed towards children by featuring a cartoon mascot or containing a toy or prize.
 Warm cereals like porridge or grits are somewhat of an exception to the rule since they need to be prepared and are eaten hot.
 These also have the longest history, with various hot cereal recipes being used at least as early as Roman times.

 However, the global market is expanding quickly, at a compound annual growth rate (CAGR) of 4.1%, as compared to the United States at 1.7%.
-This smaller but extensive growth rate makes sense since the US is the birthplace of the breakfast cereal.
+This lower but extensive growth rate makes sense since the US is the birthplace of breakfast cereal.

 Breakfast cereal had its start with the vegetarian movement of the latter part of the 19th century.
-The main breakfast in the Western world at the time was made up of eggs, bacon, sausage, and/or beef.
+The main breakfast in the Western world at the time was made up of eggs, bacon, sausage, and beef.
 Dr. James Caleb Jackson later went on to invent the first cold cereal called Granula in 1863, which was named after the granules it was made of.
 Dr. Jackson had a rather fascinating life that eventually led him to the invention of cereal.

+James Caleb Jackson also became an early proponent of so-called “clean eating,” which involved eating fruits, vegetables, and whole grains while refraining from meat and processed foods, such as white flour, caffeine, alcohol, and tobacco.
 Feeling inspired by his newfound interest in healthy living, he decided to become a doctor.
 In 1850, he earned his medical degree from the Central Medical College in Syracuse, New York.
-After several years of working at a hydropathic institute, Dr. James Caleb Jackson moved to Dansville, New York and took over management of a similar spa there.
+After several years of working at a hydropathic institute, Dr. Jackson moved to Dansville, New York, and took over the management of a similar spa there.
 After he took over, the Dansville Water Cure facility changed its name to Our Home On The Hillside, but it was also commonly known as the Jackson Health Resort or the Jackson Sanatorium.

-The resort quickly became one of the most popular spas in the country, drawing in thousands of patients every year.
+The resort quickly became one of the most famous spas in the country, drawing in thousands of patients every year.
 Among the most famous were Ellen White, the founder of the Seventh-day Adventist Church, and Clara Barton, the founder of the American Red Cross.
 In fact, nurse Clara Barton liked Jackson’s facility so much that she eventually chose it to be the location for the Red Cross’ first chapter.

-Aside from hydropathy, Dr. James Caleb Jackson also promoted the eating of unprocessed foods.
-Realizing the critical role that nutrition has on one’s health and wellbeing, Dr. Jackson created a dry, whole-grain breakfast cereal by baking graham flour and bran and crumbling it.
+Aside from hydropathy, Dr. Jackson also promoted the eating of unprocessed foods.
+Realizing the critical role that nutrition has on one’s health and well-being, Dr. Jackson created a dry, whole-grain breakfast cereal by baking graham flour and bran and crumbling it.
 Even though this granula required around 20 minutes of soaking in milk or water because of its hardness, it was still a more convenient breakfast recipe than hot cereals that required cooking.

-Enter the Kellogg Brothers
+Introduction of the Kellogg Brothers